Soul Hackers 2: Release

-Soul Hackers 2 was announced in February 2022 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Windows (via Steam and Microsoft Store).
-The ports to Windows and Xbox platforms were handled by Artdink.
+Soul Hackers 2 was announced in February 2022 for PlayStation 4, PlayStation 5, Windows (via Steam and Microsoft Store), Xbox One, and Xbox Series X/S. The ports to Windows and Xbox platforms were handled by Artdink.
 The game did not use the Devil Summoner moniker.
 Hirata attributed this to a combination of focusing on the game's themes, making it easier for newcomers to approach, and making the title easier to say.
 The game launched in Japan on August 25 that year, and overseas the following day.
 The release coincided with the 25th anniversary of Soul Hackers.
 The game features English and Japanese audio, with English, French, Italian, German, Spanish, Japanese, Korean, and Chinese subtitles.
 The game was published by Atlus in Japan, and by Sega in territories worldwide.
 The localization was handled by Atlus West, with Christian La Monte as English voice director.
 The opening cinematic was published online on August 18.
 Atlus published streaming guidelines for the game in early October, allowing streaming and video recording of the game's contents as long as spoiler warnings were included in descriptions.

 The digital versions launched with Standard, Digital Deluxe, and Digital Premium Editions, with additional items for each Edition tier.
 In Japan, the game's release was also accompanied by a Soul Hackers 25th Anniversary Special Edition Box Set for the PlayStation versions of the game, featuring commemorative packaging, an art book featuring concept illustrations, setting art and various staff interviews, an arrangement album featuring modern compositions of songs from the original Soul Hackers, and a Jack Frost mascot figurine.
 Several pieces of themed merchandise were also sold by Atlus after the game's release, including stickers and keychains.
 A North American collector's edition had similar items to the Japanese 25th Anniversary Edition.

 The game also came with various types of downloadable content (DLC).
 As a pre-order exclusive bonus, all editions came with costumes and music based on Persona 5.
 The different Editions came with a self-contained story campaign dubbed "The Lost Numbers", an extra difficulty level, booster items, additional demons, costume and music packs based on other Megami Tensei titles included the original Soul Hackers, and two additional costumes for the Digital Premium Edition.
 All DLC outside the Digital Premium outfits were available for purchase separately.
 At launch, the game received a day one patch, which added camera configuration options.
 An additional update was released in November 2022, adding a "dash" for running in dungeons, a "Speed Up" mode that makes the battle animations faster, and four new demons, among other adjustments.